BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

   "bitcoins": 1.95
 }
 ```
-## Use JQ to Access a JSON Object by Accessed Value
+## Use JQ to Access JSON Objects by Looked-Up Value

 **Usage Example:** _Automatically look up a UTXO being used in a transaction._

-The JQ lookups so far have been fairly simple: you use a key to lookup one or more key-values in a JSON Object or Array.
-But what if you instead want to lookup a key-value in an object ... by another key-value?
+The JQ lookups so far have been fairly simple: you use a key to lookup one or more values in a JSON object or array.
+But what if you instead want to lookup a value in a JSON object ... by another value?
 This sort of indirect lookup has real applicability when you're working with transactions built on existing UTXOs.
-For example, what if you wanted to figure out the value of a UTXO we're using, something that we know is vitally important in raw transactions?
+For example, it can allow you to calculate the sum value of the UTXOs being used in a transaction, something that is vitally important.

-To start with, we have a raw transaction.
+This example uses the following raw transaction.
 Note that this is a more complex raw transaction with two inputs and two outputs.
-We'll learn about making those in a few sections, but for now it'll serve as an example of how to pluck all of the information out of a transaction:
+We'll learn about making those in a few sections; for now, it's necessary to be able to offer robust examples.
+Note that unlike our previous examples, this one has two objects in its `vin` array and two in its `vout` array.
 ```
 $ bitcoin-cli decoderawtransaction $rawtxhex
 {